stwomack/CfWorkshopDotNet/README.md

 ### Introduction

-This is a demo app for CF workshops, written in ASP.NET Core.
+This is a demo app for CF workshops, written in ASP.NET.
 It is intended to demonstrate some of the day-in-the-life features for developers in CF

  * Push / bind / scale